Tucker29/hello-world/English_1.md

 # time and mind: (what you have)
 # to record achievement and experience(that's what you want)
 # the product to make the record convenient, epic and beautiful.
+## 2019.9.16
+commute: my daily commute
+get a motorcycle lopped a ton of times off of my daily commute.

+run the mill: ordinary but not special or exciting in any way.
+we run out to see them live, but it was just a run the mill concert.

+short notice: if sth is short notice, you are just told shortly before it happens.
+thank you so much for coming __on such a short notice__.  在这么短时间内通知。
+sorry to show up here __with such short notice__, I just really need to talk to you.

+practice medicine/law/

+to be stumped:
+hard to answer.

 ## 2019.9.4
 mundane: 1. dull, lack interest or excitement.
 2. 现世的. relative to the ordinary world.
 repetitive: contain or characterized by repetition, especially when tiresome or unnecessary.